-A deep cavity, cracked tooth, or infection in the pulp can cause nerves inside the tooth to become irritated, resulting in intense pain.
-If your pain doesn’t go away with over-the-counter medications, it’s time to visit an endodontist or your general dentist.
+A deep cavity, a cracked tooth, or an infection in the pulp can cause nerves inside the tooth to become irritated, resulting in intense pain.
+If your pain doesn’t go away with over-the-counter medications, it’s time to visit an Endodontist, who can assess the need for a root canal treatment.

 Another red flag for needing a root canal is extreme sensitivity to hot or cold foods and beverages.
 While some sensitivity is normal, especially when eating something very cold or hot, prolonged sensitivity that lasts even after you’ve removed the stimulus could indicate nerve damage or infection in the tooth pulp.